Your Certified Birth Doula provides:

 - Purchase the Hypnobabies® Childbirth Home Study Course or a virtual or in-person class with a Hypnobabies Instructor?
 Provide proof of purchase for a $400 reimbursement!
 (Discounted to $3,000)

 - Birthing at home with Hypnobabies?
 Receive a $600 discount!
 (Discounted to $2,800)

 Compare Birth Doula Packages

-The initial $2,875 retainer is a 50% nonrefundable Birth & Postpartum Retainer Fee.
+The initial $1,700 retainer is a 50% nonrefundable Birth Retainer Fee.
 After paying, you will receive intake forms through a HIPAA-compliant online portal, an exclusive membership where you’ll get exclusive access to everything childbirth.
 Then we will schedule our two prenatal meetings.
 Your doula will be on-call the entire month of your due date.

-The remaining 50% balance ($2,875) is a Birth & Postpartum Support Fee and due by the 27th week of pregnancy.
-If you are past 27 weeks pregnant, the full amount is due at the time of retaining doula services.
+The remaining 50% balance ($1,700) is a Birth Support Fee and due by the 32nd week of pregnancy or the second prenatal visit, whichever is sooner.
+If you are past 32 weeks pregnant, the full amount (both the retainer and birth support fee) is due at the time of retaining doula services.

 You may pay electronically with a debit card, credit card, or HSA card.
 Secure ACH bank transfers are available on request.
 Receipts and a Superbill will be provided with our National Provider Identifier and Doula medical codes for possible insurance reimbursement.